nzilbb/labbcat-py/README.md

 pip install nzilbb-labbcat
 ```

-The following example shows how to upload a transcript.
+The following example shows how to:

-For batch uploading and other example code, see the *examples* subdirectory.
+1. upload a transcript to LaBB-CAT,
+2. wait for the automatic annotation tasks to finish,
+3. extract the annotation labels, and
+4. delete the transcript from LaBB-CAT.

 ```python
 import labbcat